vanjac/chromatracker-js/README.md

 - Persistent local file storage
 - Supports mobile browsers and PWA installation

 You can try the current alpha build at [tracker.chroma.zone](https://tracker.chroma.zone/).
+It works best when it's installed as a PWA, see [these instructions](https://www.installpwa.com/from/tracker.chroma.zone).

 TODO: